 How to Prevent Strep Throat in the First Place

-Strep throat can be a very uncomfortable experience, even if one of the home remedies is to watch a movie with a bowl of ice cream.
+Strep throat can be a very uncomfortable experience, even if one of the home remedies is to watch a movie with a bowl of ice cream, which would be an example of strep throat self-care.
 You can follow some of our top tips to prevent strep if it’s floating around your home or workplace.
 We recommend washing your hands frequently, using hand sanitizer and avoiding using someone else’s items.

 Seek Treatment at Hamilton Health Center